iansinnott/iansinnott.github.io/_posts/2013-11-14-integrating-alfred-and-keyboard-maestro.md

 ### Conclusion

 Keyboard Maestro and Alfred make an amazing combination.
 If you don't have them already, get them now!
-I myself have ~~just started using it~~ been using it for **well over a year**.
+I myself have <del>just started using it</del> been using it for **well over a year**.
 I have a ton more functionality planned with this app that I haven't gotten around to implementing (system-wide Vim bindings anyone?).
 Moreover, as I mentioned before, the developer Peter Lewis is very accessible.
 When I first showed him how my workflow was inherently limited by KM itself, he added the necessary functionality and shipped it a few days later with KM 6.3!
 That's amazing.

 **One last note:** If you have any issues with this plugin head over to the [issues section of my GitHub repo][7] and let me know.
 And if you you find it useful, [starring the repo][repo] on GitHub is a great way to say thanks.
 Have fun :sunglasses: